-To examine root growth, seedlings were grown on solid MS Gelrite medium for 7 d in order for the growth rates of GA deficient mutants to reach maximum (Achard et al., 2009).
-Seedlings were then mounted on slides in 10 $\mu$ M propidium iodide solution to achieve counterstaining of cell walls around the cortical cells.
+To examine root growth, seedlings were grown on solid MS Gelrite medium for 7 d so that the growth rates of GA-deficient mutants reached maximum (Achard et al., 2009).
+Seedlings were then mounted on slides in $10 \,\mu$ M propidium iodide solution to achieve counterstaining of cell walls around the cortical cells.
 Confocal microscopy images were acquired using a Leica TCS-SP confocal microscope (Leica, Milton Keynes, UK).
-EYFP was excited at 488 nm from an argon laser and the propidium iodide was visualised at 514 nm.
+EYFP was excited at 488 nm from an argon laser and propidium iodide was visualised at 514 nm.
 Fluorescence emission for the EYFP was collected between 505 and 530 nm.
-Fluorescence images were processed using Leica LAS AF Light and Adobe Photoshop.
-Subsequently images were analysed using LAS AF lite, allowing meristem and cell size to be measured (Fig. S1).
+Fluorescence images were processed using Leica LAS AF LIGHT and Adobe PHOTOSHOP.
+Subsequently, images were analysed using LAS AF lite, allowing meristem and cell size to be measured (Fig. S1).
 Measurements of cell length were taken after root hairs became visible.

-Plants for assessment of shoot phenotype were grown on compost in 5.5-cm pots as described above and photographed 3 and 6 weeks after germination.
+Plants for assessment of shoot phenotype were grown on compost in 5.5-cm pots as described above and photographed 3 and 6 wk after germination.